 Similarly, bonds with low ratings normally offer better returns and are for risk-preferring investors.
 The thumb rule here is thus better credit-ratings for borrowers attract lower interest rates.

 Credit analysis is thus the method used to assess the creditworthiness of the borrower, organization, business or bond-issuer.
-It implies the ability and evaluation of the borrowing person or company to honour repayments of its financial obligations.
-The reading of the financial audited statements of bigger companies is used for rating credit-worthiness and bond-issues.
+It implies the ability and evaluation of the borrowing person or company to honor repayments of its financial obligations.
+The reading of the financial audited statements of bigger companies is used for rating credit-worthiness and bond issues.

 Doing a credit analysis course with Imarticus Learning enables you to get a firm foothold in the financial sector.
 Their comprehensive courses cover the curriculum of risk assessment and management through practical assignments and project work.